Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Simulations

-which preserves all mass except for that in a disk of radius $r$ about $-\pi$, which is mirrored.
-Recall that by Theorem \ref{thm:CirclS-FSS}, all of the $\Prb_{vMm}^{\kappa, \beta, \lambda, r}$ with unique mean $\mu=0$ and $r < \pi/2 - \epsilon$ for some $\epsilon>0$ feature FSS (if they are not smeary themselves), which is of Type II if and only if $r >0$.
-For the following simulations we selected parameters as described in Table \ref{tab:ParametersVonMises}.
+To assess the performance of the quantile-based and bootstrap-based tests under the presence of FSS we consider i.i.d. samples of some nonaltered (Type I FSS) von Mises mixtures, introduced in (\ref{eq:von-Mises}) and denoted by $\Prb^{\kappa, \beta, \lambda}_{vMm}$, and altered (Type II FSS) von Mises mixtures, introduced in (\ref{eq:FvM-modified}) and denoted by $\Prb^{\kappa, \beta, \lambda,r}_{vMm}$.
+By Theorem \ref{thm:CirclS-FSS} all of the $\Prb_{vMm}^{\kappa, \beta, \lambda, r}$ with unique mean $\mu=0$ and $r < \pi/2 - \eps$ for some $\eps>0$ are FSS if they are not smeary themselves.
+For the following simulations we considered parameters as described in Table \ref{tab:ParametersVonMises}.
 All of them give unique means at $\mu=0$, none of which is smeary.
-Only the nearby $\Prb_{vMm}^{3, 0.5, \lambda, 0}$ is smeary (power smeary of order $2$) for $\lambda\approx 0.8683$.
+Only the nearby $\Prb_{vMm}^{3, 0.5, \lambda, 0}$ is smeary for $\lambda\approx 0.8683$, (following the notation of \cite{EH19}, the order of smeariness is equal to $2$, according to Theorem 3(ii) in \cite{HH15}).

 In Figures \ref{fig:OneSampleTestSimulation} and \ref{fig:TwoSampleTestSimulation} we compare the power functions at nominal level $\alpha = 0.05$ of the quantile tests (gray lines, Test \ref{tests:BP}) to the power functions of the bootstrap tests (black lines, Test \ref{tests:bootstrap}).
 For the one-sample tests (Figure \ref{fig:OneSampleTestSimulation}) we consider simulations of $\Prb_{vMm}^{\kappa, \beta, \lambda, r}$ and rotated null hypotheses $\mu_0 \in [-\pi,\pi)$, for the two sample-tests (Figure \ref{fig:TwoSampleTestSimulation}) we consider two simulations of $\Prb_{vMm}^{\kappa, \beta, \lambda, r}$ that are rotated with respect to one another by the angle $p \in [-\pi,\pi)$.
 Random variables from von Mises distributions were generated using the \textsf{R}-package \emph{circular} \citep{L17R_Pack}.